liangcheng-yu/hyperlight/docs/hyperlight-surrogate-development-notes.md

 These surrogate processes are managed by the host via the [surrogate_process_manager](./src/hyperlight_host/src/hypervisor/surrogate_process_manager.rs) which will launch several of these surrogates (up to the 512), assign memory to them, then launch partitions from there, and reuse them as necessary.

-`hyperlight_surrogate.exe` gets built during `hyperlight_host`'s build script, gets embedded into the `hyperlight_host` Rust library via [rust-embed](https://crates.io/crates/rust-embed), and is extracted at runtime next to the executable when the surrogate process manager is initialized.
+`hyperlight_surrogate.exe` gets built during `hyperlight-host`'s build script, gets embedded into the `hyperlight-host` Rust library via [rust-embed](https://crates.io/crates/rust-embed), and is extracted at runtime next to the executable when the surrogate process manager is initialized.